 A balanced diet almost always provides the required vitamin and minerals for the day.

 National Institutes of Health, Office of Dietary Supplements website.
 Fact sheet for health professionals: vitamin C.

 Shah D, Sachdev HPS.
-Vitamin C (ascorbic acid).
-In: Kliegman RM, Stanton BF, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
+Vitamin C (ascorbic acid) deficiency and excess.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 50.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 63.